 Were You Injured in an Accident?

-If you were injured in an accident caused by a distracted driver, you may be eligible to seek compensation from the at-fault party.
+If you were injured in a car wreck caused by a distracted driver, you may be eligible to seek compensation from the at-fault party.
 Sevenish Law can help you explore your legal options.
-Contact our Indianapolis office today to make an appointment for a free initial consultation to discuss the details of your case.
+Contact our Indianapolis attorney today to make an appointment for a free initial consultation to discuss the details of your case.